 - 35. The strategic plan (2023-2028) is submitted for advice and validation to the SPAW Protocol Contracting Parties at STAC 10 and COP 9. - 36.
-This strategic plan constitutes a roadmap that should allow the SPAW-RAC to reach its objectives and develop its activity in a virtuous improvement process.
-A mid-term evaluation will allow to see if the objectives are achieved and/or if one or several action plans need to be modified.
+This strategic plan constitutes a roadmap that should allow the SPAW-RAC to reach its objectives and develop its activity in a continual improvement process.
+A midterm evaluation will provide an opportunity to see if the objectives are achieved and/or if one or several tasks from the action plan presented previously need to be modified.
 The strategic plan is scheduled to be reviewed in 2028.